 This "Dancing Bear" (as they're referred to since they jump up and down in pain when their handlers pull their rope) struck a nerve.
 Geeta realized this was not entertainment for tourists but torture and abuse of a shy endangered wild animal that was being exploited for human greed.

-She asked Kartick, a distant cousin to work with her to help investigate the story of India's dancing bears and help to create a long term sustainable solution to end this cruel practice that had gone on long enough!
+She asked Kartick, a colleague to work with her to help investigate the story of India's dancing bears and help to create a long term sustainable solution to end this cruel practice that had gone on long enough!

 Wildlife SOS became the platform to create a long term holistic solution to help rehabilitate the Kalandar community in alternative livelihoods while also giving the bears back their dignity and freedom.